GAN2GAN: Generative Noise Learning for Blind Denoising with Single Noisy Images: Introduction

 \section{Introduction}

 Image denoising is one of the oldest problems in image processing and low-level computer vision, yet it still attracts lots of attention due to the fundamental nature of the problem.
-Vast number of algorithms have been proposed over the past several decades, and recently, the CNN-based methods \cite{cha2018fully} \cite{ZhaZuoCheMenZha17} \cite{TaiYanLiuXu17} \cite{LieWenFanLoyHua18} became the throne-holders in terms of the PSNR performance.

-The main approach of the most CNN-based denoisers is to apply the discriminative learning framework with the \emph{known} noise distribution assumption.
-Namely, it assumes to first have the \emph{clean} images and generates the (clean, noisy) image pairs by corrupting the clean images with the known noise, \emph{e.g.}, additive Gaussian noise with zero-mean and known $\sigma$.
-Then, the CNN is used to learn the denoising mapping from the obtained supervised training set.

-While being effective, above approach also possesses a couple of limitations that become critical in practice.
-Firstly, the known noise assumption may not always hold.
-For example, it is likely that the standard deviation, $\sigma$, of the Gaussian noise is not known \emph{a priori}, or the noise may not always follow the Gaussian distribution.
-In such cases, the mismatch between the trained CNN denoiser and the given noisy data would occur, which can significantly deteriorate the denoising performance.
-Secondly, obtaining the noise-free clean images, necessary for building the supervised training set, is not always possible or very expensive depending on the applications, \emph{e.g.}, medical imaging (CT or MRI) or astrophotographs.
+A vast number of algorithms have been proposed over the past several decades, and recently, the CNN-based methods, \textit{e.g.}, \cite{cha2018fully, ZhaZuoCheMenZha17, TaiYanLiuXu17, LieWenFanLoyHua18}, became the throne-holders in terms of the PSNR performance.
+The main approach of the most CNN-based denoisers is to apply the discriminative learning framework with (clean, noisy) image pairs and \emph{known} noise distribution assumption.
+While being effective, such framework also possesses a couple of limitations that become critical in practice; the assumed noise distribution may be mismatched to the actual noise in the data or obtaining the noise-free clean target images is not always possible or very expensive, \emph{e.g.}, medical imaging (CT or MRI) or astrophotographs.